yangfangs/shelper/README.md

 # Shelper: Sanger Sequencing Helper Tools

-`shelper` is an R package designed to streamline Sanger sequencing analysis.
+`Shelper` is an R package designed to streamline Sanger sequencing analysis.
 It provides a comprehensive suite of tools for chromatogram visualization, variant validation, and primer design, all accessible through an intuitive Shiny application or R command-line functions.

 ## Features